 It was with Wealthy Affiliate that I learnt to install social plugins on WordPress.

 Creating a socially engaging content

 I learnt to create such a content using a headline (to attract people to my article), being visual, avoiding a sea of text and asking people to comment on the post as a final engagement boost.

 Adding Google Analytics to my site

 This was one of the things I thought was only available to gurus or big affiliate marketers.
 With the training, I added Google Analytics to my site in no time.
-Now I can analyze my site, know the type of people who visit it, how they use the site and make corrections to it to attract not only more but also quality traffic.
+Now I can analyze my site, know the type of people who visit it, and how they use the site.
+I can also make corrections to it to attract not only more but also quality traffic.

 How to improve an old content

 Content is king and any idea to let it make my site attractive was welcome.
 That is why I was thrilled to learn that comments can improve my contents and make them thorough.